jwds1978/jwds1978.github.io/_posts/2017-05-04-all-sorts-of-fucked-up.md

     <li>
-      Unable to continue sleeping inside of the restaurant, I was forced onto the street.&nbsp; I've been sleeping on the street for the past couple of nights, and don't have any particular hope of getting off of the street any time soon either.&nbsp; Last night, I slept on the ground next to The Mission, between them and their neighbouring fir station&hellip;&nbsp; I froze my fucking ass of &#8212; not having a sleeping bag or any-damn-thing.
+      Unable to continue sleeping inside of the restaurant, I was forced onto the street.&nbsp; I've been sleeping on the street for the past couple of nights, and don't have any particular hope of getting off of the street any time soon either.&nbsp; Last night, I slept on the ground next to The Mission, between them and their neighbouring fire station&hellip;&nbsp; I froze my fucking ass off &#8212; not having a sleeping bag or any-damn-thing &#8212; it got down to -7&deg;C (19.4&deg;F) overnight.
     </li>
   </ol>
 </p>